datreeio/validating-admission-policy/README.md

 ## What is the Common expression language (CEL)?
 CEL is an an open-source language created by Google that implements common semantics for expression evaluation.
-In the world of Kubernetes, CEL is used within ValidationAdmissionPolicies to declare validation rules and enforce them on a cluster.
+In the world of Kubernetes, CEL is used within ValidatingAdmissionPolicy to declare validation rules and enforce them on a cluster.

 ## Local testing/playground
 ### Prerequisites